 In this article, we talk to transportation experts Warren Logan, Venkatesh Gopal, and William Riggs about the three sustainable mobility narratives — electrification, shared mobility, and low-mobility societies.
-They share their thoughts on how new mobility technology can advance public initiatives and infrastructure through stronger collaboration.
+They share their thoughts on how new sustainable mobility technology can advance public initiatives and infrastructure through stronger collaboration within the mobility sector.

 There’s a misalignment of goals between travelers and our transportation system.